FITStaff/FMDataElements/README.md

 # FM Standard Data Elements
-This is the GitHub page for the FM Stanard Data Elements Project
+This is the GitHub page for the FM Standard Data Elements Project